Princeton-CDH/ppa-django/DEVELOPERNOTES.rst

 Partial text data
 ^^^^^^^^^^^^^^^^^

+PPA draws content from three different sources.
+Depending on the development work you are doing, you may not need all three.

+HathiTrust
+""""""""""

-If for some reason you don't want to copy all the data, you can configure your local settings to use the PPA staging server as the HathiTrust rsync server and import content that way.
+The HathiTrust data is fairly large; for many development tasks, it is sufficient to work with a subset of the data.
+To import specific volumes available in PPA staging, you can configure your local settings to use the PPA staging server as the HathiTrust rsync server:

 Use these settings::